-- (i) conduct of parties; - (ii) whether a party has succeeded partly in the case; - (iii) whether the party had made a frivolous counter-claim leading to delay in the disposal of the arbitral proceedings; and - (iv) whether any reasonable offer to settle the dispute is made by a party and refused by the other party.
+- i) the conduct of the parties; - ii) whether a party has succeeded partly in the case; - iii) whether the party had made a frivolous counter-claim leading to a delay in the disposal of the arbitral proceedings; and - iv) whether any reasonable offer to settle the dispute is made by a party and refused by the other party.
 (Section 31-A(3).)